Clemastecs/DynamTopo/README.md

 ##Output

-The output of the two cases are one data files on `./results/file.dat` and one figure of the last map of the particles on `./results/figs/fig.png`.
+The outputs of the two cases are one data files on `./results/file.dat` and one figure of the last map of the particles on `./results/figs/fig.png`.

 ## Recover the Data